Muslim Tulshaev: Ares Fighting Championship

 After a three-year hiatus, Tulshaev returned on February 3, 2022 where he faced Juan Manuel Suarez under French federation Ares Fighting Championship.
 Tulshaev won the fight via a first-round Knockout.

 His next fight came on May 20, 2022 against Leonardo Damiani.
 Tulshaev lost the fight via Unanimous Decision.

 Konfrontacja Sztuk Walki

 After a two-year hiatus, Tulshaev made his debut under Polish federation Konfrontacja Sztuk Walki against Konrad Rusiński on February 24, 2024.
 Tulshaev won the fight via a third-round knockout.
 This performance earned him his first career Fight of the Night bonus.

 His next fight came six months later on August 24 against Marcin Krakowiak.
 Tulshaev won the fight via a second-round TKO.
 This performance earned him his first Performance of the Night bonus.

 His next fight came five months later on January 25, 2025 against Daniel Skibiński.
 Tulshaev won the fight via a second-round knockout.
 This performance earned him his first Knokout of the Night bonus.

 His next fight came eight months later on September 20 against Andrzej Grzebyk.
 Tulshaev won the fight via a first-round TKO.
 This performance earned him his second Fight of the Night bonus.

+Tulshaev faced Adrian Bartosiński for Bartosiński's KSW Welterweight Championship on December 20, 2025.
+Tulshaev lost the fight via a third-round TKO.
+Despite the loss, he earned his third Fight of the Night bonus.